thaliproject/Thali_CordovaPlugin/readme.md

 5. In the www/jxcore directory run `find . -name "*.gz" -delete`
  * This step will go away in an upcoming release of JXCore that will support the `--autoremove "*.gz"` switch
 6. Make sure to run `cordova build` as this is critical to moving key files into place
+ * Yes, an exception did get thrown during the build.
+No, it isn't harmful.
+No, we haven't quite figured out why it gets thrown, the verbose debug logs aren't saying anything useful.

 Now you can run your app.